eocron/ORegex/README.md

 Also, you can find there test utility and see how things work inside engine.

 ### Performance
-- Compared to real life cases performance is 2-3 times slower than .NET Regex engine on character sequences;
+- ORegex is 2-3 times faster than .NET Regex.
+It is hard to believe (cause delegates, gc, etc), so just see PerformanceTests inside Tests project;
-- Greedy exhausting test (x+x+y+ pattern on a 'xxxxxxxxxxxxxxxxxxxx' string) is ~10 times faster than Regex engine.
-This result achieved due internal ORegex optimizations so pattern x+x+x+ becomes xxx+ and unnecessary backtrack avoided.
+- Greedy exhausting test (x+x+y+ pattern on a 'xxxxxxxxxxxxxxxxxxxx' string) is ~20 times faster than Regex engine.
+This result achieved due to double finite state automaton implementation (fast dfa lookup, slow nfa command flow on captures).

 ### Future
 - Reverse search support;